determinated/Aion-Emulator-4.7.5/README.md

 GiGatR00n
 Wasacacax
 A7Xatomic
-Alot more developers that help this project
+and alot more developers that help this project!

 NOTE: If you want contribute for this project contacts me in skype: Hide30001